 8. Obligation of action

 Those who agree to the mentioned points are obliged to implement them.
-Small steps from individuals can also make a significant impact as anyone can contribute to deep ecology.
+Small steps from individuals can also significantly impact anyone who can contribute to deep ecology.

 If we consider ourselves a child of mother earth and want to practice conserving the planet, we must realize and take action.
 Even after some activities condone malicious acts, it will be a waste if we nip it in the bud.

 It is our solemn duty to take action to prevent mischief.
-Many groups are already standing up for the ecosystem from all over the world.
+Many groups are already standing up for the ecosystem worldwide.

 Suppose we know how intricate the concept of deep ecology is and how it is beneficial to us.
 In that case, we must not hesitate to step forward and do something for the environment that will have a ripple outcome on the lives of every individual in this ecosystem.